Maxiviper117/sveltekit-artisan-cli/README.md

 ##### c.
 Verify the Installation

-After moving the executable or updating your PATH, verify that the CLI tool is accessible by running:
+After moving the executable or updating your `PATH`, verify that the CLI tool is accessible by running:

 ```bash
 sv-atrisan --help